-A number of respected Buddhist scholars are working with the ICRC to produce a first exploratory position paper on Buddhism and IHL (latest draft available here) which attempts to explore some of the territory to be covered in terms of topic, sources and approaches, in such a way as to familiarize readers with some of the existing coverage and potential themes and questions that they might address.
-This and other documents related to the content and arrangement on the conference will be refreshed on this page in the coming weeks and months.
+As part of the project, a number of respected Buddhist scholars have been working with the ICRC to produce an exploratory position paper on Buddhism and IHL (latest draft available here) which attempts to explore some of the territory to be covered in terms of topic, sources and approaches, in such a way as to familiarize readers with some of the existing coverage and related debates.

-Further enquiries concerning the content/academic aspects of the conference, requirements for submissions and other more practical matters should be addressed to:
+Further enquiries concerning the conference, the exploratory position paper and other related matters should be addressed to:

 The ICRC and its network of Buddhist and IHL experts will then endeavour to assist.

 International Humanitarian Law (IHL) is a set of rules that seek to limit the effects of armed conflict.
 It protects the lives and dignity of persons who do not, or no longer, participate in hostilities, and imposes limits on the means and methods of warfare.
 The core of IHL is comprised of the Geneva Conventions of 1949, which have achieved universal ratification, and their Additional Protocols.

 Warfare has always been subject to certain principles and customs.
 It may therefore be said that IHL has its roots in the rules of ancient civilizations and religions.
 Universal codification of IHL began in the nineteenth century, notably through the adoption of the first Geneva Convention of 1864.
 Since then, States have agreed to and codified a series of practical rules to keep pace with evolving means and methods of warfare and the related humanitarian consequences.